mmenavas/hit-the-dot/README.md

 # Hit The Dot

-This is a basic game I wrotee to learn AngularJS.
+This is a basic game I wrote to learn AngularJS (work in progress).

 Play it on http://mmenavas.github.io/hit-the-dot/